Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project

-The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) will evaluate the effectiveness of existing suicide prevention services and programs.
-A report will recommend improvements to, or alternative evidenced-based service and program delivery models, where indicated by the evaluation.
+The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) was established to evaluate the effectiveness of existing suicide prevention services and programs.

 - prioritise Aboriginal and Torres Strait Islander ways of working

 - establish an Aboriginal and Torres Strait Islander youth forum

 - strengthen the evidence base for Aboriginal and Torres Strait Islander suicide prevention

 - develop an Aboriginal and Torres Strait Islander cultural framework for suicide prevention services and programs.

 In the news